 Hot weather across England - warnings and advice issued

-Warnings about exceptionally hot weather across large parts of England have been issued by the Met Office and UK Health Security and remain in place for Tuesday 19 July.
+Warnings about hot weather across large parts of England have been issued by the Met Office and UK Health Security from 9 June to 12 June.

 Advice from Fire and Rescue

 Oxfordshire Fire and Rescue service has issued advice about water safety in warm weather